Pantera93/dcs-warzones/README.md

 WARZONES configuration is quite simple to perform, but it's maybe hard to understand how every function works.

-First of all, to configure WARZONES, you have to add and set its PROPERTIES.
+First of all, to configure WARZONES, you have to add and set their PROPERTIES.
 This is a mission editor trigger zone section you can find under the zone color picker. for each configuration you want to change, you simply add a property, use a specific name for the "key" (left) field and then input your custom "value" (right) field.

 ![](Images/zone.jpg)